-The Company has adopted the priceline.com Incorporated 1999 Omnibus Plan, as amended and restated effective June 6, 2013, (the "1999 Plan") as the stock compensation plan from which broad-based employee grants may be made.
-As of December 31, 2013, there were 2,807,340 shares of common stock available for future grant under our 1999 Plan.
-In addition, in connection with the acquisition of KAYAK in May 2013, the Company assumed the KAYAK Software Corporation 2012 Equity Incentive Plan (the "KAYAK Plan").
-As of December 31, 2013, there were 31,946 shares of common stock available for future grant under the KAYAK Plan.
+The Company's 1999 Omnibus Plan, as amended and restated effective June 6, 2013, (the "1999 Plan") is the primary stock compensation plan from which broad-based employee equity awards may be made.
+As of December 31, 2014, there were 2,650,485 shares of common stock available for future grant under the 1999 Plan.
+In addition, in connection with the acquisition of KAYAK in May 2013, Buuteeq, Inc. in June 2014 and OpenTable in July 2014, the Company assumed the KAYAK Software Corporation 2012 Equity Incentive Plan (the "KAYAK Plan"), the Buuteeq, Inc. Amended and Restated 2010 Stock Plan (the "Buuteeq Plan") and the OpenTable, Inc. 2009 Equity Incentive Award Plan (the "OpenTable Plan").
+As of December 31, 2014, there were 14,351, 191 and 238,804 shares of common stock available for future grant under the KAYAK Plan, Buuteeq Plan and OpenTable Plan, respectively.

 Stock-based compensation issued under the plans generally consists of restricted stock units, performance share units and stock options.
 The cost of share-based transactions is recognized in the financial statements based upon fair value.
 Fair value is recognized as expense on a straight line basis, net of estimated forfeitures, over the employee's requisite service period.
 The fair value of restricted stock units and performance share units is determined based on the number of shares or units, as applicable, granted and the quoted price of the Company's common stock as of the grant date.
 Stock-based compensation related to performance share units reflects the estimated probable outcome at the end of the performance period.
-The fair value of the employee stock options assumed in the acquisition of KAYAK was determined using the Black-Scholes model and the market value of the Company's common stock at the merger date.
+The fair value of the employee stock options assumed in acquisitions was determined using the Black-Scholes model and the market value of the Company's common stock at the respective merger date.
 Stock options granted to employees have a term of 10 years.
 Restricted stock units, performance share units and restricted stock generally vest over periods from 1 to 4 years.
 The Company issues new shares of common stock upon the issuance of restricted stock, the exercise of stock options and the vesting of restricted stock units and performance share units.

-Stock-based compensation included in personnel expenses in the Consolidated Statements of Operations was approximately \$140.5 million, \$71.6 million and \$65.7 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-Stock-based compensation for the years ended December 31, 2013, 2012 and 2011 includes charges amounting to
+Stock-based compensation included in personnel expenses in the Consolidated Statements of Operations was approximately \$186.4 million, \$140.5 million and \$71.6 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Stock-based compensation for the years ended December 31, 2014, 2013 and 2012 includes charges amounting to \$20.6 million, \$24.1 million and \$0.9 million, respectively, representing the impact of adjusting the estimated probable outcome at the end of the performance period for outstanding unvested performance share units.
+Included in the stock-based compensation are approximately \$2.3 million, \$2.1 million, and \$1.8 million for the years ended December 31, 2014, 2013, and 2012, respectively, for grants to non-employee directors.
+The related tax benefit for stock-based compensation is \$38.4 million, \$18.5 million and \$7.6 million for the years ended

-\$24.1 million, \$0.9 million and \$10.3 million, respectively, representing the cumulative impact of adjusting the estimated probable outcome at the end of the performance period for outstanding unvested performance share units.
-Included in the stock-based compensation are approximately \$2.1 million, \$1.8 million, and \$1.7 million for the years ended December 31, 2013, 2012, and 2011, respectively, for grants to non-employee directors.
-The related tax benefit for stock-based compensation is \$18.5 million, \$7.6 million and \$8.1 million for the years ended December 31, 2013, 2012, and 2011, respectively.
+December 31, 2014, 2013 and 2012, respectively.